epack install collector okta

 session_lifetime_min_minutes |

 Strictest session policy.
-The shortest session lifetime across all policies.
+The shortest session lifetime across active sign-on rules.
 Indicates your most restrictive access control. |

 session_lifetime_max_minutes |

 Most permissive session.
-The longest session lifetime.
+The longest session lifetime across active sign-on rules.
 Users under this policy have extended access windows. |

 idle_timeout_min_minutes |

 Strictest idle policy.
-The shortest idle timeout.
+The shortest idle timeout across active sign-on rules.
 Protects high-risk users from unattended sessions. |

 idle_timeout_max_minutes |

 Most permissive idle timeout.
-The longest idle timeout.
+The longest idle timeout across active sign-on rules.
 Users under this policy stay logged in longer when inactive. |

 OAuth 2.0 with private key JWT is the recommended authentication method.
 It provides: